Recipe for Great Tasting Neck Bones - Cook This Cheap Inexpensive Soul Food Meal

-Nowadays, most grocery stores and supermarket are making availble smoked neckbones just like those delicious smoked ham hocks.
-I'll give you my ham hocks recipe later on that is if you behave yourself.
+Nowadays, most grocery stores and supermarket are making available smoked neckbones just like those delicious smoked ham hocks.
+I'll give you my ham hocks recipe later on, that is if you behave yourself.

 Cookware and Utensils: